Glomzubuk/SteamLinkerBot/README.md

 # SteamLinkerBot
-A Discord bot made in Python that takes a link with a steam header, passes it through the API of Temporary-URL.com, and returns a button that contains the link, allowing the user to click and join a lobby without having to copy paste to their browser.
+A Discord bot made in Python that takes a link with a steam header, passes it through a custom github website, and returns a button that contains the link, allowing the user to click and join a lobby without having to copy paste to their browser.

-If you want to create a variant of the bot yourself, you will need a Temporary URL premium account in order to get the keys to use their API.
-Their API also only allows 30 API calls a minute and 5000 API calls a day, which the code accounts for.

 # Usage